AFIT-R/afit-r.github.io/analytics/descriptive/kmeans_clustering.md

 <img src="/public/images/analytics/clustering/kmeans/unnamed-chunk-18-1.png"  style="float:right; margin: 2px 0px 0px 10px; width: 50%; height: 50%;" />

 Clustering is a broad set of techniques for finding subgroups of observations within a data set.
 When we cluster observations, we want observations in the same group to be similar and observations in different groups to be dissimilar.
-Because there isn't a response variable, this is an unsupervised method, which implies that it seeks to find relationships between the $n$ observations without being trained by a response variable.
+Because there isn't a response variable, this is an unsupervised method, which implies that it seeks to find relationships between the $$n$$ observations without being trained by a response variable.
 Clustering allows us to identify which observations are alike, and potentially categorize them therein.
 K-means clustering is the simplest and the most commonly used clustering method for splitting a dataset into a set of k groups.

 ## tl;dr